Jay-Hir/currency_switcher/README.md

-# currency_switcher
+# Currency Switcher

-If you need a dynamic way to switch currencies, it has one of my 5-minute development with dynamic adjustment///
+If you need a dynamic way to switch currencies, it has one of my 5-minute development with dynamic adjustment...

 It's will be easy, look ...